Debitum Review 2023: Regulated P2P Loans for 10%? (Consider This)

 The idea of Debitum, then called Debitum Network, was born in 2017.
 The founders at the time included Martins Liberts, Donatas Juodelis and Justas Šaltinis.

-Before founding Debitum, both Martins and Justas set up the Lithuanian company DEBIFO.
+Before founding Debitum, both Martins and Justas set up Lithuanian company DEBIFO.
 This was a lender specialising in invoice financing for small and medium-sized enterprises (SMEs) from Lithuania.
 The lender, which has also been financing some of its loans via Mintos, is now known as Factris.

 Debitum Management